VA Mortgage Underwriting Process

 The underwriter might also request additional information relating to the borrower’s employment status, income, assets, and other important checkpoints.

+Often, the underwriting part of a VA home purchase can be frustrating.
+You might feel that it should go faster because everything was pre-approved and set up for success.
+Patience will go a long way in this phase.
 During the VA mortgage underwriting process, communication is critical.
 Stay in touch with your mortgage company’s point of contact, typically a loan officer or broker.
 Ensure they (and the underwriter) have everything they need to complete the process.

 Everyone is on the same team here, but the team still needs to work together to get a win!